danielv089/airlines-data-warehouse-pg/README.md

 - Preserving raw data.

 ### Silver Layer
-- Data validation, cleansing and transormation, when needed.
+- Data validation, cleansing and transformation, when needed.
 - The raw data is already relatively clean, so minimal transformation was applied.
 - Data separation in columns to apply consistent formatting and ensure atomicity and the 1NF.
 - There is missing data in the weather reports due of cancelled flights mostly.